Kaion-Official/Brave-Auto-Earn/README.md

       * New Tab cross
       * Close tab (x of first tab)
       * Bing Bookmark on new tabs page
-      * First article on bing homepage
+      * First article on a bing link
-      * Coordinates of second bing article
+      * Coordinates of second bing link
       * Coordinates of the bing search bar
       * Coordinates of white space for script to rest
       * Coordinates of the x'out button